raspberrypilearning/create-your-own-world/en/step_2.md

 --- task ---

-To move the `player` sprite to the left, you need to add another `if`{:class="blockcontrol"} block with similar code to it:
+To move the `player` sprite to the left, you need to add another `if`{:class="blockcontrol"} block with similar code:

 ![player](images/player.png)